Docencia-fmrico/plansys2-gpsr-ros2d2/README.md

 ## Introduction

 The main objective of this project is to equip a TurtleBot3 Burger with planification capabilities, enabling it to carry out various domestic activities.
-This is achieved by implementing the PlanSys2 stack and using Behavior Trees to represent each of the robot's actions.
+This is achieved by using the PlanSys2 stack and using Behavior Trees to represent each of the robot's actions.

 The specific problem at hand involves assisting a person with various tasks within their home, such as placing objects in designated locations, opening/closing doors, and retrieving objects for the person.